 Airbnb's emails have one goal in mind: give their readers wanderlust.

 This email has a clear CTA, highlights beautiful travel destinations, and doesn't ask too much of the recipient.
-Not to mention, the one year anniversary is also a good opportunity to reach out to their subscribers without seeming pushy.
+Not to mention, company anniversaries are always a good opportunity to reach out to subscribers without seeming pushy.
 It feels personal and curated.
-(Take me to Paris, please!)

 The combination of clear buttons, information about the service, and a nice photo make this email from Handy feel uncluttered and effective.
 More specifically, the photo of smiling customers is a smart move for two reasons: